55+ Meaningful employee recognition programs to enhance workplace

 Verbal recognition

-This is the classic "good job" or "well done" that we're all familiar with.
+This is the classic "good job" or "well done" positive feedback that we're all familiar with.
 While it may seem simple, don't underestimate the power of a genuine compliment.
 A little bit of praise can go a long way in boosting morale and motivation.

 Written recognition